MarkStringer/MarkStringer.github.io/_posts/2020-02-03-Agreed_Activity_vs_Keeping_Calm_and_Carrying_On_DTI.markdown

 Gathering requirements withouth any attempt to test those requirements by developing them into design prototypes that can be shown to users, or working software that can actually be used is avoiding conflict and hence, avoiding change.
 It's safe.
 It's an agreed activity.
 Coding those requirements without any attempt to deliver working code that could actually be used by users is avoiding conflice, avoiding change.
 It's safe.
 It's an agreed activity.

-## Why not be safe, safe sounds good
+## Why not be "safe", "safe" sounds good

 But why shouldn't we play it safe?
 Safe sounds good.
 OK, rockstars, war heroes, explorers, might seek out danger, but is there anything wrong with wanting a quiet life?
 Isn't one of the "Agile principles" sustainable pace - the idea that the team should be able to carry on working at the pace that they're working for the long term, no late nights, no working weekends, no heroics.

 There's absolutely nothing wrong with wanting a quiet life.
-But there's a serious problem with the kind of quiet life that comes from this kind of approach - if often ends badly.
+But there are serious problem with the kind of quiet life that comes from this kind of approach - if often ends badly.
 Either the project gets stopped, or the quiet life is followed by a phase of trench warfare.

 The only alternative to agreed activity isn't the chaos of trench warfare (which is actually just another form of agreed activity).
 An other alternative is to provide little windows for trouble, chaos and conflict inside a more solid structure.